 Though the study was not designed to prove a cause-and-effect relationship between sleep and male fertility problems, it did not even shed light on the precise mechanism that could be responsible.

-So, it’s a possibility that men who slept for less than seven hours had derangements in their hormonal status related to stress, or related to other issues that could be associated with
+So, it’s a possibility that men who slept for less than seven hours had derangements in their hormonal status related to stress, or related to other issues that could be associated with lower sperm production.
+On the flip side, men who slept for over nine hours could have other health conditions, such as depression or irregular sleep patterns.

 These conditions could also occur due to other medical conditions, which may be associated with having a lower chance of fertility.
 Another limitation of the study was that it did not consider the sperm count.